-Intergovernmental transfers (IGTs) are recognized in the period in which the Hospital incurs an obligation to make payments to other governmental entities as evidenced by executed Memoranda of Understanding (MOUs) between the State of New Mexico and the Hospital.
-The Hospital recorded \$60.4 million and \$61.7 million in IGT obligations for fiscal years ended June 30, 2022 and 2021, respectively.
-Due to the nature of the MOUs to fund a portion of the nonfederal share to obtain federal matching funds for the Medicaid "Centennial Care," and since the Medicaid "Centennial Care" program is for the provision of patient care, IGTs are recorded as a reduction of net patient service.
+Intergovernmental transfers - Intergovernmental transfers (IGTs) are recognized in the period in which the Hospital incurs an obligation to make payments to other governmental entities as evidenced by executed Memoranda of Understanding (MOUs) between the State of New Mexico and the Hospital.
+The Hospital recorded \$65.0 million and \$60.4 million in IGT obligations for fiscal years ended June 30, 2023 and 2022, respectively.
+Due to the nature of the MOUs to fund a portion of the nonfederal share to obtain federal matching funds for the Medicaid "Centennial Care," and since the Medicaid "Centennial Care" program is for the provision of patient care, IGTs are recorded as a reduction of net patient service revenue.